elastic/security-docs/.github/ISSUE_TEMPLATE/documentation-issue.md

 ## Description

 [insert a summary of the doc issue here.
 Background information is especially useful].
+Include a link to the related issue or pull request.

 ## Acceptance Test Criteria

 List all the ATC of each action and its intended result.
-As a user, when [action (e.g., viewing, clicking, selecting, etc.)] the [insert the expected result].
+For example: As a user, when [action (e.g., viewing, clicking, selecting, etc.)] I should [insert the expected result].

-If the doc issue includes a procedure, number the steps in sequential order.
+If the enhancement requires a procedure, include the steps.

 ## Notes

-- Add the **"Team:Docs"** label to new issues.
-- Be sure to add the version number label.
+- Add all appropriate labels to the issue, especially the version number label.
-- Be sure to add any necessary screenshots for clarity.
+- Be sure to add any necessary screenshots, code text or console commands for clarity.
 - Include any conditions or caveats that may affect customers.